Loctite Adhesive & sealant

 Most people who want to purchase sealants for closing off cracks around the home can make the mistake of buying a caulk instead, as it performs the similar function of a sealant.

-What are the differences between caulk and a sealant?
+Differences between caulk and a sealant

 A caulk is formulated using low to intermediate performance compounds.
 Being of lower quality, they usually have a limited service life.

 Some of the common types of caulking materials available in the market are Acrylic Latex, Butyl, Butyl Rubber, Co-polymers, putty etc. A sealant is typically the more preferred between the two.
 It is put together by combining high-performance compounds that thereby contribute to its properties of less shrinkage, excellent weathering and UV resistance.
 Since it is put together with more expensive compounds, it also gives a better shelf life than caulks (life cycles of 10-20 years)

 Loctite adhesive & sealants are used for variety of reasons:

 - Seal penetrations or joints between construction elements